 You can continue your way back from Gaflei on the windings of the road passing (or not passing) the mountain restaurant Matu to Masescha.
-There the philosopher's trail turns on, on which you first reach the old tunnel further up Rizlina and than finally the mountain guest-house Sücka.
+There the philosopher's trail turns on, on which you first reach the old tunnel further up Rizlina and than finally the Mountain Inn Sücka.

 The mountain restaurant Sareis is accessible with the chair lift, as well as via the winter trail, which begins at the church.
 Although the trail stops at some point halfway, but from there you can cross the ski slopes at Sareis and later walk at the driveway.
 The view from the top of the summit is overwhelming on a clear day.
 And even if the mist hangs in the valley, it can be sunny up there.
 A look at the webcam at the mountain station of the chair lift provides the proper overview and clarity about whether the way up is worthwhile.
 But remember that the weather quite once can change quickly in the mountains in the one or the other direction.